Public consultation on the future work of the Independent Commission for Aid Impact (ICAI)

 Why we have launched a public consultation

-ICAI’s leadership changes every four years, providing us with an opportunity to reflect on how we work and to look ahead to the future.
+ICAI’s leadership changes every four years, providing us with an opportunity to reflect on how we work and look ahead to the future.
 We are at the beginning of that process and we want to hear from you as we plan our next steps.
 We also want to align our work programme with the emerging priorities of the new government.
 We will draw on your feedback as we consider our future review topics and ways of working.

 Why your views matter